“Alexa! Play Parson’s Nose Radio Theater!”

 It allows us to reach to all of Pasadena and beyond, anywhere, anytime.
 So far we’ve recorded eight of our scheduled twenty-two radio theater podcasts. a smorgasbord of classics, from the educational “A Taste of Shakespeare: Part One” to short, pertinent pieces by Galsworthy and Twain, to fairy tales by Hans Andersen, to the remarkably relevant 1938 chiller “Address Unknown” by American writer Kathrine Kressmann Taylor (available for a short time only).
 We have more coming up, including works by Moliere, Dickens, Frederick Douglass and Charles Perrault.

 We’re recording remotely, with your favorite company members – primarily from the Pasadena area – happily broadcasting from their home bunkers.
-Even James, in Japan!
-We don’t know when we’ll see you “live” again, but please enjoy our efforts.
+We’re vaccinating as fast as we can and hope to see you soon.